richmahn/en_tn/2pe/front/intro.md

 #### What are the major issues in the text of the Book of 2 Peter? ####

-The following are the most significant textual issues in the Book of 2 Peter:
+For the following verses, some modern versions of the Bible differ from older versions.
+The ULB text has the modern reading and puts the older reading in a footnote.
+If a translation of the Bible exists in the general region, translators should consider using the reading found in those versions.
+If not, translators are advised to follow the modern reading.

-* "to be kept in chains of lower darkness until the judgment."
-(2:4) The ULB, UDB, and many versions read this way.
-Other versions have, "to be kept in pits of lower darkness until the judgment."
-If other versions exist in the translators' region, they might consider following those versions' reading in this passage.
+* "to be kept in chains of lower darkness until the judgment" (2:4).
+Some modern versions and older versions have, "to be kept in pits of lower darkness until the judgment."
-* "They enjoy their deceitful actions while they are feasting with you."
-(2:13) The ULB, UDB, and many versions read this way.
-Other versions have, "They enjoy their actions while they are feasting with you in love feasts."
+* "They enjoy their deceitful actions while they are feasting with you" (2:13).
+Some versions have, "They enjoy their actions while they are feasting with you in love feasts."
 * "Beor" (2:15).
-The ULB, UDB, and many other modern versions read this way.
 Some other versions read, "Bosor."
-* "The elements will be burned with fire, and the earth and the deeds in it will be revealed."
-(3:10) The ULB, UDB, and many versions read this way.
+* "The elements will be burned with fire, and the earth and the deeds in it will be revealed" (3:10).
 Other versions have, "The elements will be burned with fire, and the earth and the deeds in it will be burned up."
-If other versions exist in the translators' region, they might consider following those versions' readings in this passage.

 (See: [[rc://en/ta/man/translate/translate-textvariants]])